MeanderingProgrammer/advent-of-code/README.md

 Template generation script can use `aoc-cli` to download input: [docs](https://github.com/scarvalhojr/aoc-cli).

-- The presense of the `.adventofcode.session` in the repo top level directory enables this logic
-- To set this up create the file and follow the instructions in the `README` of `aoc-cli` to get your session cookie
+Follow the instructions in the `README` of `aoc-cli` to get your session cookie setup.

 This library relies on openssl which you will also need to install if you don't already have it.

 Commands:

 ```
-sudo apt-get install pkg-config libssl-dev
 cargo install aoc-cli
 touch .adventofcode.session
 ```